 RESEARCH PROCESS: I conducted interviews with five research participants about their lived experiences of being closeted about their sexual orientation.
 Then, I collaborated with artists to produce a short film which illustrates participants’ lived experiences of the closet via poetic cinematography.
 All imagery featured in this film is derived from research participants’ descriptions of what being closeted felt like for them personally.

-RESEARCH FINDINGS: Research findings suggest that the closet is experienced as a traumatic loss of existential rights: the right to truth, freedom, love, hope, and power. “illuminate” uses symbolic cinematography to make visible the invisible psychic pain that the closet incites, to inspire LGBTQ people to keep fighting for our existential rights, and to instill compassion and hope among viewers.
-Visit www.illuminatethecloset.com to read an extensive analysis of the written research findings.
+RESEARCH FINDINGS: Research findings suggest that the closet is experienced as a traumatic loss of existential rights: the right to truth, freedom, love, hope, and power. “illuminate” uses symbolic cinematography to make visible the invisible psychic pain that the closet incites, to inspire LGBTQ people to keep fighting for our existential rights, and to instill compassion and hope among viewers. .

 AWARDS: Recipient of the APA Division 5 2020 Dissertation Award in Qualitative Inquiry; Award winner in documentary genre of 2018 Colorado International Activism Film Festival: “Most artistic,” “Best special effects,” “Best soundtrack”

 CREDITS: Directed by Nisha Gupta.
 Cinematography by Joseph Carreno and Nisha Gupta.
 Starring Orlando Davis.
 Music by Lesley Flanigan.
-A Phenomenological Film Collective Production.
+A Phenomenological Art Collective Production.

 FUNDING: This project received funding from the Duquesne University McAnulty School of Liberal Arts Dissertation Fellowship Award.